Praqma/Praqmatic-Automated-Changelog/docs/try_pac_with_test_repo_and_docker.md

 Now, when this is done, you should be able to run PAC, the example below is where we extracted the idTestRepository to my home folder:

-`docker run --rm -v /home/youruser/idReportTestRepository:/data praqma/pac -s f9a66ca6d2e6`
+`docker run --rm -v /home/youruser/idReportTestRepository:/data praqma/pac from f9a66ca6d2e6`

 If PAC is working, you should see the following on system out: